 Fishing rods and fishing poles.
-The tax on fishing rods and fishing poles (and component parts) is 10% of the sales price not to exceed \$10 per article effective beginning October 1, 2005.
+The tax on fishing rods and fishing poles (and component parts) is 10% of the sales price not to exceed \$10 per article.
 The tax is paid by the manufacturer, producer, or importer.

 Fishing tackle boxes.
 The tax on fishing tackle boxes is 3% of the sales price.
 The tax is paid by the manufacturer, producer, or importer.